Prince Edward, Duke of Edinburgh: Titles and styles

 Until his marriage, Edward was known as "His Royal Highness The Prince Edward".
 On 19 June 1999, he became "His Royal Highness The Earl of Wessex".
-Buckingham Palace announced the intention that Edward would eventually be created Duke of Edinburgh, a title then held by his father, Prince Philip, once it had merged in the Crown upon the death of both his parents.
+At the time of his marriage, Buckingham Palace announced the intention that Edward would eventually be created Duke of Edinburgh, a title then held by his father, Prince Philip, once it had merged in the Crown following the death of both his parents.
 On 10 March 2019, his 55th birthday, Edward was granted the additional title of Earl of Forfar for use in Scotland.
 On his 59th birthday, 10 March 2023, Edward was created Duke of Edinburgh, thus becoming "His Royal Highness The Duke of Edinburgh".
-His ducal title is not hereditary, so it will revert to the crown on his death.
+His ducal title is not hereditary and will revert to the Crown on his death.

-In 1994, the Independent Royalist Party of Estonia, aspiring to make Estonia a monarchy, sent a letter to Queen Elizabeth II requesting permission to crown Prince Edward as King of Estonia.
-The letter had called Edward a "young British prince much admired by Estonians", adding the party "would be most honoured if you would accept this rare request".
-Buckingham Palace declined the offer, saying that it was "a charming idea but a rather unlikely one".
+In 1994, the Independent Royalist Party of Estonia, which aspired to establish a monarchy in the country, sent a letter to Queen Elizabeth II requesting permission to crown Edward as King of Estonia.
+The letter described Edward as a "young British prince much admired by Estonians", and stated that the party "would be most honoured if you would accept this rare request".
+Buckingham Palace declined, calling it "a charming idea but a rather unlikely one".

 Honours

 Edward is a Royal Knight Companion of the Most Noble Order of the Garter, an Extra Knight of the Most Ancient and Most Noble Order of the Thistle, a Knight Grand Cross of the Royal Victorian Order, and a Personal Aide-de-Camp to the Sovereign.
-In 2013 Edward received an Honorary Doctorate from the University of Bath.
+In 2013, he received an Honorary Doctorate from the University of Bath.